Review of the Subea/Tribord Easybreath Full-Face Snorkeling Mask

 Lastly, the snorkel itself has been improved.
-The latest model as an improved locking mechanism for the snorkel so it won’t be able to detach from the mask accidentally.
+The latest model has an improved locking mechanism for the snorkel so it won’t be able to detach from the snorkeling mask accidentally.
 Subea markets this as the Secure Lock Snorkel with a Dry Freak O-Ring.
-The lifecycle of the O-ring is rated to be about six years, and the mask comes with a replacement ring.
+The lifecycle of the O-ring is rated to be about six years, and the full-face snorkel mask comes with a replacement ring.

 When you look online or in a store, you might still find older versions of the mask for sale.
 There’s nothing wrong with those models at all and if you only occasionally go snorkeling and you get a better price on the older models then go for it!

 For most people, it’s the different color choices.
 Just kidding!
 But, as we are talking about colors at this time let’s cover this topic first.
 The mask does come in three different colors:

 All kidding about color aside, most important, you can breathe naturally.
 What stops many people from making snorkeling their hobby is that they can’t breathe naturally through their nose.
 Even worse, if you rent a traditional mask and snorkel, you end up putting the snorkel mouthpiece into your mouth where you don’t even know how used it before.
 While it is (or should be) cleaned and disinfected, it’s still not a pleasant thought for many.

 Not having a mouthpiece results in a lot less stress for your jaws.
 You don’t have, and your jaws won’t experience any fatigue.

 This way you can snorkel for longer periods of time without getting tired from the continuous clamping down on the mouthpiece.

 Fog Free Viewing